alex1996arm/alex1996arm.github.io/_pages/index.md

-Hello, I am Alexandre Roberge-Milanese and I am an aspiring Software Engineer well versed in a variety of programming languages and development styles.
+Hello,  I am an aspiring Software Engineer well versed in a variety of programming languages and development styles.

 I am passionate about finding novel ways of solving problems.